 Why do people do what they do?
 How do people determine morality and make ethical decisions?
 What frameworks help societies to formulate ethical questions and examine their conclusions, related conduct, and behavior?
 This course explores classical ethical theories such as Utilitarianism, Egoism, and Cultural Relativism and examines how they may be applied to contemporary situations that require moral clarity and discernment.
 Case studies may address such issues as: environmental ethics; abortion and euthanasia; social justice; capital punishment; and, media ethics.
 The materials for the class include textbook readings, primary sources, popular culture, and news media.

 Taught jointly by the Religious Studies and Philosophy Department and the History Department, this course introduces students to the world’s great religious traditions and the cultures that produced them.
 The course begins with the traditions of the East (Hinduism, Buddhism, and Chinese philosophies) and emphasizes Western religions (Judaism, Christianity, and Islam) as they developed within their historical contexts, including the ancient civilizations of Mesopotamia, Greece, and Rome.
-This foundational course seeks to develop students' skills as note-takers, critical readers, analytical writers, and interpreters of primary sources.
+This foundational course seeks to develop students' skills as note-takers, critical readers, analytical writers, researchers, and interpreters of primary sources.

 Gil Birney is taking a "sabbatical from retirement" to serve as the interim chaplain for 2019–20.
 He retired from Bowdoin College in June 2018 after twenty-two years there as the head coach of men's and women's rowing.
 Prior to Bowdoin Gil served two mission congregations in Maine for fourteen years, and at the beginning of his ordained ministry went right into school work in chaplaincy, and as teacher and coach, at Brooks School, Hoosac School, and St. Paul's School.
 He particularly enjoys messing about in boats.